-Administrative Services Division Commander - Captain Justin Miller
+Administrative Services Division Commander - Captain Tony Gonzalez

-Captain Miller is the supervisor of the following administrative staff:
+Captain Gonzalez is the supervisor of the following administrative staff:

 Sergeant of Media/Community Relations – David Wright

-Sergeant Wright is the department Public information officer (PIO) responsible for creating and enabling communication between the Kenosha County Sheriff’s Department and both the news media and the general public.
+Sergeant Wright is the department's Public Information Officer (PIO), responsible for creating and enabling communication between the Kenosha County Sheriff’s Department and both the news media and the general public.
 He also is responsible for the Freedom of Information Act (FOIA) requests.
 Sergeant Wright supervises the Westosha Central High School and Wilmot High School Resource Officers, the DARE program, and Deputy Friendly.
-He can be reached via email, or by calling (262) 605-5133.
+He can be reached via email or by calling (262) 605-5133.

-Sergeant Hannah is primarily responsible for the training of all departmental personnel, and the documentation of that training.
+Corrections Sergeant Simpson is primarily responsible for the training of all departmental personnel and the documentation of that training.
 He is the Supervisor in charge of the Field Training Program for newly hired Deputy Sheriff trainees.
-You may email Sgt.
-Hannah.
+You may email Corrections Sgt.
+Simpson.

-Sergeant Easter coordinates the equipment needs of each shift and provides assistance with resolving technology systems issues.
-Sergeant Easter researches equipment and sources services, products and materials with various vendors to supply specialized law enforcement equipment, e.g. vehicles, radios, cameras, and uniforms.
+Sergeant Pittsley coordinates the equipment needs of each shift and provides assistance with resolving technology systems issues.
+Sergeant Pittsley researches equipment and sources services, products and materials with various vendors to supply specialized law enforcement equipment, e.g. vehicles, radios, cameras, and uniforms.
 He coordinates with vendors for the installation, outfitting, and support of these services, products, and materials.
-You may email Bryan Easter.
+You may email Sgt.
+Pittsley.